-- 1.5 tbsps. orange blossoms water
+1.5 tbsps. orange blossoms water

     - In a large bowl mix the sugar, semolina, and butter together.
 Add in the milk, orange blossoms water, baking powder, yogurt and mix on low speed for 1-2 minutes to obtain a thick sticky batter.

     - Line a half sheet pan (non stick) with parchment paper, brush with the tahini paste and then place the batter on it and spread out with a spatula or your palm.
 You can wet your palms to help spread it out.

     - Bake the Namoura cake in a preheated 350 degree oven for 30- 40 minutes (depending on your oven and thickness) until the edges start to brown up.
 Turn the top broiler on to broil the top a few minutes if you would like to obtain a darker golden color on top.
 Watch very close so you do not burn it.

     - Remove from the oven and pour 1 1/4 cup of sugar syrup evenly over the Namoura while it's hot.
 Let it cool at room temperature before serving.

     - In a small pot, mix the sugar and water well until the sugar dissolves.
-Bing to boil and then start timing 5 minutes time on low-medium heat.
+Bing to boil and then start timing 5 minutes time on medium heat.

-- Add in the lemon juice and orange blossoms water and boil for 2 minutes.
+    - Add in the lemon juice and orange blossoms water and boil for another 2 minutes.
 Turn off the heat and let the syrup cool down.